Dorcross/highfleet/README.md

-This is the current incomplete versio of this mod, as of yet only the guns, a few missiles and a System are present in a "mostly finished", but unbalanced state.
+This is the current incomplete version of this mod, as of yet only the guns, a few missiles and a System are present in a "mostly finished", but unbalanced state.
 There is also a page on the Fractal Softworks forums: https://fractalsoftworks.com/forum/index.php?topic=30637.0